Drama in schools

 improved literacy, life skills, and empathy."

-Sydney Theatre Company Co-directors Cate Blanchett and Andrew Upton are working in partnership with the faculty and Professor Robyn Ewing to bring drama to the classroom.
+Sydney Theatre Company Co-directors Cate Blanchett and Andrew Upton are working in partnership with the school and Professor Robyn Ewing to bring drama to the classroom.

 The aim of this collaborative initiative, titled "School Drama", is to provide professional learning to primary teachers in how to use drama strategies to enhance children's English and literacy development.
 Professor of Teacher Education and the Arts, Robyn Ewing, says drama can re-engage the significant proportion of school children who become disinterested in classroom learning, particularly during the middle years.